iamchrissmith/iamchrissmith.github.io/_posts/2018-11-03-testing-truffle-migrations.markdown

 Great, you now have a very simple ERC-20 and a migration to launch it.
 You can launch ganache locally, run `truffle migrate` and start interacting with your new token on your local testnet.

 However, once your ready to go to Rinkeby, or even Mainnet, you're trusting that that migration was setup correctly.
-If you forgot to convert your token initial supply based on decimal units, you might launch a token with `100` as the initial supply and have an impossibly small supply of tokens.
+If you forgot to convert your token's initial supply based on decimal units, you might launch a token with `100` as the initial supply and have an impossibly small supply of tokens.
 What if you change your token contract to improve it and have ot introduce a new constructor parameter.
 This will break your migration and you might not discover it until you try to launch.
 These all sound like good reasons to write a test.
 You want to know your code works now as expected and will continue to work in the future as expected.

 Thankfully, Truffle gives us a really great way to test our migrations.
 (Remember, `MyContract.deployed()` from above that I said I didn't like to use in my tests...)
 To test my Token migration here I could have a test file like: